House Bills on the Floor

 Directing the President, pursuant to section 5(c) of the War Powers Resolution, to remove United States Armed Forces from hostilities with Iran.

 This resolution tells the President to pull U.S. military forces out of any fighting against Iran unless Congress has officially declared war or passed a specific approval to use military force against Iran.
-There is an exception: troops can still be used to defend the United States, an ally, or a partner from an immediate attack, as long as the President follows the rules of the War Powers Resolution.
-That law generally says the President must remove troops from fighting within 60 days unless Congress gives approval to continue.
+There is an exception if troops are needed to defend the United States, an ally, or a partner from an attack that is about to happen, but even then the President must follow certain rules.
+Under those rules, the President generally has to remove troops from fighting within 60 days after notifying Congress, unless Congress gives approval to continue.

 1 vote · 4/16/2026